chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 ---
 ```

-YAML syntax is strict and invalid YAML will break your website.
+YAML syntax is strict; invalid YAML will break your website.
 There are a lot of online YAML validation tools you can use if you ever see an error you don't understand.

 One common issue with writing YAML is dealing with punctuation.
-If any of your YAML values include punctuation, put the entire value in single (`''`)or double quotes (`""`).
-If the value includes double quotes, wrap the value in single quotes (and vice versa.
+If any of your YAML values include punctuation, put the entire value in single quotes (`''`) or double quotes (`""`).
+If the value includes double quotes, wrap the value in single quotes (and vice versa).
 This will make it explicit to the static site generator that the value is a string (usually, YAML parsers can make this determination, but the quotes will make it explicit).
 For example:

 This will break your website: